 Truth: These methods are anecdotal and you should always consult your doctor or midwife before trying any of these methods.

 Myth: Babies stop moving just before you go into labour

 Truth: Babies’ movements do not increase or decrease just before labour.
-If at any time you feel your baby is not as active as usual, contact your doctor or midwife who will check that everything is OK.
+You should continue to feel the baby’s movements right up until the birth.
+Having something cold or hot to eat or drink won’t affect your baby’s movements.
+If at any time you feel your baby is not as active as usual, contact your doctor or midwife immediately.

 Myth: Once you have a caesarean, you can’t give birth vaginally